 Many of you have been going to your workplaces throughout the pandemic.
-A handful of Adamantine’s clients reopened their offices (at least partly) earlier this month.
+A handful of Adamantine’s clients reopened their offices (at least partly) as early as May.
 The Return to the Workplace (RtW) presents us with a lot to consider, and I want to shorten your learning curve by sharing an unattributed compilation of our clients’ successes, missteps, and lessons learned.

 Both of these things are true: